iw-00/ggr472-lab2-final/README.md

 **Dragging locations** are locations that are selected for tick collection and monitoring.
 Ticks are usually found in areas that are wooded, bushy, or have tall grasses.

-This map shows the dragging locations for tick surveillance, as well as Toronto's green spaces, where these locations are typically located.
+This map shows the dragging locations for tick surveillance along with Toronto's green spaces, where these locations are typically located.

 The map includes: